g0bel1n/EnergyBot/README.md

 </h1>

 <p align="center">EnergyBot is a Python Project for Ensae's Cloud Computing course.
-I is  a interactive platfrom that estimate your energy consumption and provide it with some additional data such as wind estimations, temperatures, suntime, etc ... <br/> </p>
+It is an interactive platfrom that estimates your energy consumption and provides it with some additional data such as wind estimations, temperatures, suntime, etc ... <br/> </p>

 ---
 <p align="center">